TheOrderOfPhoenix/ASP.NET/index.md

 - **Tech Stack**: React, TypeScript, Zustand, Axios, Tailwind CSS
 - **Focus**: A simple but modern UI to consume the API and simulate real-world use cases

+The frontend is built with **React + TypeScript** and designed with a strong emphasis on **clarity, modularity, and maintainability**.
+State is managed predictably using **Zustand**, organized into well-defined slices to ensure separation of concerns and ease of composition.
+All API communications are centralized through a single **Axios instance**, streamlining request handling and global error interception.
+The UI follows a **modular component architecture** using **TailwindCSS**, promoting reusability and visual consistency across the application.
+Navigation is structured with **React Router DOM**, utilizing nested and dynamic routes for scalability and clean navigation flow, while maintaining a **unidirectional data flow** to keep interactions between components, state, and services predictable and traceable.

 ## **👥 Projects by Members**